AironDev/adminmodule/docs/getting-started/configurations.md

 'primary_color' => '#22A7F0',
 ```

-The default primary color for the Voyager admin dashboard is a light blue color.
+The default primary color for the AdminModule admin dashboard is a light blue color.
 You can change that primary color by changing the value of this config.

 ## Show developer tips